-A truly successful recruiting strategy involves your entire team, and several areas of your business you might not expect.
-We shared 10 simple recruiting tips to demystify the process, and help you consistently attract top talent.
+A truly successful recruiting strategy involves your entire team as well as several aspects you might not expect.
+To help demystify the process, we've assembled 15 simple recruiting tips to help you consistently attract top talent.

 Laszlo Bock shared the secret sauce behind Google's recruitment success in his recent book, Work Rules!
-If you haven't read it, definitely get a copy -- it's packed full of useful insights from one of the world's top People Operations practitioners.
+If you haven't read it yet, grab a copy—it's packed with useful insights from one of the world's top people operations practitioners.

-In the book, he describes the challenges Google faced in their journey to hiring the best candidates for an exponentially scaling organization.
+In the book, Lazlo describes the challenges Google faced in their journey to hiring the best candidates for an exponentially scaling organization.
 Throughout the process, several priceless learning experiences presented themselves.

-Although they did generate plenty of press, zany interview questions and billboard puzzle easter egg hunts weren't the most effective strategies Google used to bring in great candidates.
-Some of the most effective recruiting and candidate selection strategies were simple.
+Although they generated plenty of press, zany interview questions and billboard puzzle easter egg hunts weren't the most effective strategies Google used to bring in great candidates.
+The most effective recruiting and candidate selection strategies were actually pretty simple.

 Google built its "self-replicating hiring machine" through several rounds of trial and error, but just like any great achievement, it started with one step.
 As Bock explains: